macmanpb/CSV-BOM/README.md

 * **Include material**
 > Includes the material names as an comma seperated list for all bodies at first level whithin a component.

+### Cut List

+* **Generate Cut List**
+> Generates a file that can be used in the [cut list optimization software by Gary Darby] (http://www.delphiforfun.org/Programs/CutList.htm).
+This is especially helpful in woodworking projects and allows to optimize panel use.
+The file is saved under the same name as the BOM but with a "_cutList.txt" ending.
+Note: If the cut list software is not able to read your dimensions properly, try changing the option "Use comma delimiter" in CSV-BOM (see below).

 ### Misc

 * **Include description**